robmoore-i/SkinTracker/README.md

    see it processing there.
 If it disappears, that might mean it failed some automatic checks.
 Apple will email you about that, so check your email.

 8. Pretty quickly the processing should complete.
-You might have to do some compliance stuff related to encryption and US export regulations.
+You'll have to do some compliance stuff related to encryption and US export regulations.
 Generally you are subject to these regulations.
 It's not a problem.

+9. Your build will spend some time waiting for review from Apple.
+After that, you can enable the public link and people can start using and testing the app through TestFlight.